 Serum toluene concentrations are available only through specialized laboratories and are not available quickly enough to guide therapy.[17]
 Blood toluene concentrations of 2.5 mg/L correlate with toxicity.
 Concentrations of 50 mg/L are probably fatal.

-Perform toxicological screens to test for alcohol and cocaine, because alcohol can cause mental status changes similar to those from toluene and can increase serum toluene levels and decrease its metabolism, while cocaine may precipitate cardiac dysrhythmias
+Perform toxicologic screens to test for alcohol and cocaine.
+Alcohol can cause mental status changes similar to those from toluene and can increase serum toluene levels and decrease its metabolism; cocaine may precipitate cardiac dysrhythmias

 A chest radiograph may show aspiration pneumonitis or acute lung injury.

-In patients with chronic exposure to toluene, a CT scan of the head may show cerebral cortex and cerebellar atrophy with brainstem atrophy in severe cases.
+In patients with chronic exposure to toluene, a computed tomography (CT) scan of the head may show cerebral cortex and cerebellar atrophy, with brainstem atrophy in severe cases.

-In patients with chronic exposure, an MRI may reveal cerebral cortex, cerebellar, and brainstem atrophy with sulcal widening and ventricular dilation.
+In patients with chronic exposure, a magnetic resonance imaging (MRI) scan may reveal cerebral cortex, cerebellar, and brainstem atrophy with sulcal widening and ventricular dilation.
 Increased periventricular white matter and loss of differentiation of gray and white matter may also be observed.

-The ECG is an essential test because toluene-induced dysrhythmias, including torsades de points and ventricular fibrillation, often are responsible for the sudden death associated with poisoning.
-Most ECG show nonspecific changes to the ST segment and depressed T waves, but patients with QT prolongation are at particular risk for dysrhythmia.[19]
+Electrocardiography is an essential test because toluene-induced dysrhythmias, including torsades de points and ventricular fibrillation, often are responsible for the sudden death associated with poisoning.
+Most electrocardiograms show nonspecific changes to the ST segment and depressed T waves, but patients with QT prolongation are at particular risk for dysrhythmia.[18]

 Cardiac monitoring of patients should be continuous during observation so that any dysrhythmias may be detected promptly.